giannilmbd/dynare/doc/manual/source/the-model-file.rst

    |br| This operator is only required in presence of a composite
    target in the PAC equation.
-The operator, used in the error correction term of the PAC equation, selects the non stationary components of the target.
+The operator, used in the error correction term of the PAC equation, selects the non-stationary components of the target.

 .. matcomm::  pac.initialize(NAME_OF_PAC_MODEL);
 .. matcomm::  pac.update(NAME_OF_PAC_MODEL);

-  |br| Same as in the previous section for the VAR expectations, initialise the
+  |br| Same as in the previous section for the VAR expectations, initialize the
   PAC model, by building the companion matrix of the auxiliary model, and computes the reduced form parameters of the PAC equation (the weights in the linear combination of the variables involved in the companion representation